Thomas Saggese: St. Louis Cardinals

 On July 30, 2023, the Rangers traded Saggese, John King, and Tekoah Roby to the St. Louis Cardinals in exchange for Jordan Montgomery and Chris Stratton.
 He was assigned to the Springfield Cardinals of the Double-A Texas League before being promoted to the Memphis Redbirds of the Triple-A International League in early September.
 Over 139 games played, Saggese slashed .306/.374/.530 with 26 home runs, 111 RBI, and 34 doubles.
 After the season, he won the 2023 Texas League Most Valuable Player Award.

-Saggese spent a majority of the 2024 season with Memphis, hitting .253 with twenty home runs and 67 RBI over 125 games.
+Saggese spent a majority of the 2024 season with Triple-A Memphis, hitting .253 with twenty home runs and 67 RBI over 125 games.
 On September 10, 2024, Saggese was selected to the 40-man roster, promoted, and made his MLB debut against the Cincinnati Reds in replacement of Brendan Donovan, who was out due to a foot injury.
+He hit his first MLB home run, a solo home run, on September 13 off of Toronto Blue Jays pitcher Génesis Cabrera.
 In 18 appearances for the Cardinals during his rookie campaign, Saggese batted .204/.250/.306 with one home run and four RBI.

-Saggese was optioned to Triple-A Memphis to begin the 2025 season.
+Saggese was optioned to Memphis to begin the 2025 season.
+He played in 42 games for Memphis and hit .317 with five home runs.
 The Cardinals promoted Saggese to the major leagues on April 2 when Nolan Gorman went on the injured list.
+Saggese appeared in 82 games for the Cardinals during the season, appearing at third base, second base, and shortstop, and hit .258 with two home runs and 25 RBI.

+Saggese made the Cardinals' Opening Day roster in 2026.
+He was optioned to Memphis on May 4 but recalled one day later following an injury to Ramón Urías.
+On June 5, he was optioned back to Memphis.
+On August 28, Saggese was recalled by St. Louis following an injury to Blaze Jordan.
+On September 1, he had his first career multihomer game with two home runs against the Los Angeles Dodgers, making him the first Cardinal to hit two home runs at Dodger Stadium since Albert Pujols on September 23, 2022.

+International career

+Saggese played for Team Italy in the 2026 World Baseball Classic.